noisebridge/rfid-access-control/software/firmware/README.md

 Serial Protocol
 ---------------
+Simple line based protocol (the previous generation of the Noisebridge access terminal was character based, but this doesn't work well anymore with increased functionality).

-Line based protocol.
-Right now, we end all lines with `<CR><LF>` because that works right out of the box with any terminal emulator (e.g. minicom), without too much configuration.
+Each value **sent** from the terminal comes as full line (or lines in case of the help command).
+All lines end with `<CR><LF>` because that displays well out of the box with any terminal emulator (e.g. minicom), without too much configuration.
+Lines **received** from the host are accepted with `<CR>` or `<LF>` or both.

 We only use RX and TX, so hardware flow control needs to be switched off.

-The serial protocol communicates with 9600 8N1 (TODO: reconsider speed if we go with RS232 instad of RS422 on the physical wire).
+Other communication parameters are 9600 8N1 (TODO: reconsider speed if we go with RS232 instad of RS422 on the physical wire).

 ### Terminal -> Host